 Time Constraints: The adjusting process can be time-consuming, especially when it involves extensive data collection and analysis.
 This can make it difficult to complete the process in a timely manner.

-To overcome these challenges, it's important to:
+To overcome these challenges, make sure to:

 -